Archive for December, 2005

 The next evolution will be leaner and meaner, with some cool features you might not expect.

-Finally, after two years, Dave Kerr has released an update of aiplanet, the open source dynamic ecosystem simulation.
+Dave Kerr has released an update of aiplanet, the open source dynamic ecosystem simulation.
 Furthermore, he has also announced that a new version is in the works, one that, in his own words, will be “a radical improvement on the first version”.
-For this to happen, he´s working on a new engine, called AIR, which will not only add new features but also make the development much easier.
+He is working on a new engine, called AIR, which will add new features and make development much easier.
 Aiplanet V2 will probably take many months to be released, but it is already very good news to know that new work is being done.

 Besides this announcement, it also worths to read the interview that Tom Barbalet, from Biota, made to Dave just a few days ago.
 The interview gives an excellent overview not only on the underlining principles behind aiplanet, but also on the development process of an amateur project.
-Read the rest of this article »
+Continue reading Aiplanet: back on air

 Announcement